PAID MEDICAL LEAVE ACT

 However, the posting is not the policy.

-As a courtesy, the posting can be found at the State of Michigan website at:
+As a courtesy, the posting can be found at the State of Michigan website by clicking here.

 There is one decision that Employers have to make.
 Each Employer must decide how to implement the Policy.
 There are two Options: